Required Licenses

 Insurance Requirements

-- General Liability Insurance: This insurance protects against claims of bodily injury or property damage.
-Coverage should typically be at least $1 million per occurrence.
+- General Liability Insurance: Coverage for third-party bodily injury and property damage; typically requires at least $1 million in coverage.

-- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for workers injured on the job.
+- Workers' Compensation Insurance: Mandatory if you have employees; provides wage replacement and medical benefits to employees injured on the job.

-- Commercial Auto Insurance: If you use vehicles for your cleanout services, commercial auto insurance is essential to cover damages and liability related to your business vehicles.
+- Commercial Auto Insurance: If you use vehicles for your cleanout business, this insurance covers damages and liability associated with your business vehicles.

 Training Certifications